 And there’s the real possibility that you don’t currently feel lucky or feel grateful for your life.
 Being a teenager really sucks on some days.
 We remember that, deep within our souls.
 But we, your parents, understand that you don’t yet have the wisdom and perspective to sit back and think of this summer as having the potential to be some of the most memorable days of your lives.

 Young people everywhere are thirsty for reconnection and joy.
-This summer is brimming with possibility.
+This summer is brimming with possibilities.

 Don’t wait for something exciting to happen in your life.
 Make something exciting happen in your life.